entando/entando-docs/vuepress/docs/next/tutorials/samples/customer-portal.md

 ```
 2. Log into your App Builder

 3. Select Repository from the left menu.
-Two Customer Portal bundles will be visible in the repository. `Install` both bundles in any version desired.
-You will be able to update the version at any time.
+Two Customer Portal bundles will be visible in the repository. `Install` both bundles, in any version desired.

 4. To navigate to your Portal: \
 from the left menu →  `Page` → `Mangement` \